---fastq-insert

---fastq-insertPE

---fastq-insertPE

---fastq-bc

-Full path to library association fastq for read2

---fastq-bc

-Full path to library association fastq for bc

---design Full path to fasta of reference sequence (only one reference sequence)

---name Name of the association.
+fastq-insert Full path to library association fastq for insert fastq-insertPE Full path to library association fastq for read2 fastq-bc Full path to library association fastq for bc design Full path to fasta of reference sequence (only one reference sequence) Name of the association.
+Files will be named after this. name Name of the association.
 Files will be named after this.

---bc-length Barcode length (default 15)

---clipping-penalty bwa mem clipping penalty (default 80)

---min-ireads minimum number gapped reads for indel candidates (default: 3)

---split Split up the fastq read into chunks with max limit of reads (default:

---outdir The output directory where the results will be saved and what will be used as a prefix (default outs)

---h, --help Print the help message
+Optional: bc-length Barcode length (default 15) clipping-penalty bwa mem clipping penalty (default 80) min-ireads minimum number gapped reads for indel candidates (default 80) clipping-penalty bwa mem clipping penalty (default 80) min-ireads minimum number gapped reads for indel candidates (default: 3) split Split up the fastq read into chunks with max limit of reads (default: 2000000) outdir The output directory where the results will be saved and what will be used as a prefix (default outs) h,help Print the help message clean_design Removes any illegal characters (defined by Piccard) in the reference file.